The 50 greatest football managers of all time

 You don't win two World Cups and make another final without having quite a bit about you.

-47) Bill Nicholson
+Bill Nicholson

 Nicholson is Mr Tottenham / Norman Quicke/GettyImages

 Nicholson was responsible for Tottenham having any kind of golden age.
-His immense man-management played a major role in transforming Spurs from a team languishing sixth from the bottom in the First Division into title winners less than three years later.
+His immense man-management played a major role in transforming Spurs from a team languishing sixth from bottom in the First Division into title winners less than three years later.

 Winning eight major trophies in his 16-year managerial spell, including a double in 1960/61, Nicholson is rightly heralded as 'Mr Tottenham', his soul and ethos still prevalent at the club this day.

-46) Sven-Goran Eriksson
+46. Sven-Goran Eriksson

-45) Sir Alf Ramsey
+45. Sir Alf Ramsey

 By those he knew best, Sir Alf Ramsey was regularly described as somewhere between an ‘enigma’ and a ‘lone wolf’, a fact he was publicly proud of.
 “I should be hard difficult to get to know,” he said in an ESPN documentary.
 Maybe so.
 But he was also known, both in his playing and coaching career, as ‘The General’.

 So, enigmatic and a wholehearted leader of men - check.
 But he was also a pioneering tactician, with his ‘Wingless Wonders’, and an ardent disciplinarian, who emitted pure professionalism with every breath.
-That sounds about right for the only English manager ever to lift the World Cup, right?

-44) Antonio Conte
+Antonio Conte

-Winner of domestic league titles in both Italy and England, there is no doubting the credentials of current Tottenham manager Antonio Conte.
+Winner of domestic league titles in both Italy and England, there is no doubting the credentials of Antonio Conte.
 The former heartbeat of Italy's midfield has worked with some of the best players to grace the modern game, but his success owes much to his reinventing of the 3-5-2 wheel.

-43) Sir Kenny Dalglish
+43. Kenny Dalglish

 King Kenny will forever rule the hearts of Liverpool supporters.
 Sure, his record of 169 goals in 502 appearances as the Reds’ go-to forward made him a beloved figure at Anfield, as did his 13 years of loyal service.
 And yes, the three First Division titles – plus a trio of domestic cups – that he delivered whilst coaching the side were mightily well received amongst fans.

-However, it was his stoic, brave, inspiring leadership in the wake of the Hillsborough disaster that make Dalglish a genuine legend on Merseyside.
 The Scot also enjoyed success at Blackburn Rovers and Celtic – via an ill-fated stint at Newcastle United – but Anfield is undoubtedly his spiritual home.

-42) Massimiliano Allegri
+Massimiliano Allegri

-Antonio Conte laid the foundations for Massimiliano Allegri, but the levels he took Juventus to during his five-year spell in Turin could not have been predicted prior to his arrival.
-However, success at AC Milan did hint at greater triumphs down the line, and Allegri realised that with an incredible five Serie A titles in a row.
+Conte laid the foundations for Massimiliano Allegri, but the levels he took Juventus to during his initial five-year spell in Turin could not have been predicted prior to his arrival.

-41) Sir Bobby Robson
+41. Sir Bobby Robson

-Robson is fondly remembered / Ben Radford/GettyImages
+Robson is a English legend / Ben Radford/GettyImages

 Sir Bobby Robson is arguably the most revered and fondly remembered manager in English football history.
 He came within a whisker of winning the World Cup with England in 1990, and enjoyed incredible success with the likes of Ipswich Town, Barcelona and Porto.
-But that's not the reason he's so highly regarded.

-For Robson was also so much more than a football manager.
+Robson was also so much more than a football manager.
 He was a warm and kind soul, a mentor, an entertainer, a trailblazer, a fighter - a legend.
 Few people have ever had the impact he made on so many people in the world of sports, nor the success he enjoyed at so many different clubs in numerous countries.

 Make no mistake - we will never see the likes of Sir Bobby Robson again.

-40) Luis Aragones
+40. Luis Aragones

 The most important manager in the history of the Spanish national team and one of Atleti's all-time greats, the 30+ year gap between Aragones' first major title and his last speak of a coach who was able to tweak and reinvent himself with an innate tactical understanding.
 He made Fernando Torres into Fernando Torres.